ArchLinux Desktop Environment Survival Guide

 Minimal KDE Installation Solution for Arch Linux

-For full KDE applications suite (usually unnecessary), install kde-applications group instead of kde-applications-meta meta-package for easier package trimming.
+For full KDE applications suite (usually unnecessary), install the kde-applications group instead of the kde-applications-meta meta-package for easier package trimming.

 Recommended KDE Plugin List